ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

       record without the requisite psd=y tag.

     u:
-    : The default, indicating that the DMARC policy record is published for a domain that is not a PSD.
+    : The default indicates that the DMARC policy record is published for a domain that is not a PSD.
 Use the mechanism described in (#organizational-domain-discovery) for determining the Organizational Domain.
 There is no need to explicitly publish psd=u in a DMARC record.

 rua:
 :  Addresses to which aggregate feedback is to be sent (comma-separated plain-text list of DMARC URIs; **OPTIONAL**). [@!I-D.ietf-dmarc-aggregate-reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
 See (#external-report-addresses) for additional considerations.
 Any valid URI can be specified.
 A Mail Receiver **MUST** implement support for a "mailto:"
    URI, i.e., the ability to send a DMARC report via electronic mail.
 If the tag is not provided, Mail Receivers **MUST NOT** generate aggregate feedback reports for the domain.
    URIs not supported by Mail Receivers **MUST** be ignored.
 The aggregate feedback report format is described in [@!I-D.ietf-dmarc-aggregate-reporting].